 Neonatal tetanus is a disease that kills many babies.
 Another name for tetanus is lockjaw [or local term(s)].
-A child is considered to be adequately protected against neonatal tetanus if the mother has had two tetanus toxoid (TT) injections (vaccinations) during the pregnancy for her most recent live birth, or two or more injections (the last within 3 years of the most recent live birth), or three or more injections (the last within 10 years of the most recent live birth), or four or more injections (the last within 10 years of the most recent live birth), or five or more injections at any time prior to the most recent live birth.
+A child is considered to be adequately protected against neonatal tetanus if the mother has had two tetanus toxoid (TT) injections (vaccinations) during the pregnancy for her most recent live birth, or two or more injections (the last within 3 years of the most recent live birth), or three or more injections (the last within 10 years of the most recent live birth), or five or more injections at any time prior to the most recent live birth.